Site Policies & Conditions of Use

 This Policy completely revised and reissued on 15th May 2018

-A comprehensive guide has been produced by the BBC covering how to get the most of the accessibility features and assistive technologies available for your computer, operating system and web browser.
+AbilityNet, a UK-registered Charity, have produced a comprehensive guide to the many adjustments to make your computer, laptop, tablet and smartphone easier to use.
+This guide, entitled MyComputerMyWay, covers how to get the most of the accessibility features and assistive technologies available for your computer, operating system and web browser.
 The following topics are covered: